Mexico City is hands down one of the coolest cities in the world. It’s the most chaotic and gigantic metropolis in the North American continent.

 With a population of 9 million people in the city proper, Mexico City is the largest city in North America.

-The city is broken down into 16 boroughs, which are further broken down into smaller neighborhoods of which there are over 1700!
-Holy crap that is a lot of neighborhoods to sort through – and there are even more options when it comes to epic places in Mexico City!
+The city is broken down into 16 boroughs, which are further broken down into smaller neighbourhoods of which there are over 1700!
+Holy crap, that is a lot of neighbourhoods to sort through – and there are even more options when it comes to epic places in Mexico City!

-However, not all neighborhoods have something for gringos and although it’s perfectly safe to visit Mexico City, there are still some neighborhoods you should steer clear of.
-For these reasons, I’ve laid out the best, safest neighborhoods with more than enough activities to keep you busy for a few days or weeks.
+However, not all neighbourhoods have something for gringos and although it’s perfectly safe to visit Mexico City, there are still some neighbourhoods you should steer clear of.
+For these reasons, I’ve laid out the best, safest neighbourhoods with more than enough activities to keep you busy for a few days or weeks.

-Mexico City’s Five Best Neighborhoods to Stay in
+Mexico City’s Seven Best Neighbourhoods to Stay in

-Right then, let’s dig into the best neighborhoods to stay in Mexico City in some more detail, shall we?
+Right then, let’s dig into the best neighbourhoods to stay in Mexico City in some more detail, shall we?
 Whether you’re looking for luxury hotels with a rooftop pool or a cheap dorm bed, there’s somewhere for everyone in CDMX.
-The best neighborhood for you may be different to the best one for someone else…
+The best neighbourhood for you may be different to the best one for someone else…

 So, let’s find out what’s good for what, and what will suit you best.